How will your organisation benefit?

 - Build networks with organisations at home and abroad.

-Programme features: International travel module 8 -10 days international travel to London and Munich.
+International travel module 8 -10 days international travel to London and Munich.

-Attend sessions at the Saïd Business School, University of Oxford and receive a certificate from Saïd.
+Attend sessions at the Saïd Business School, University of Oxford and receive a certificate of attendance from Saïd.
 Discussions will include Brexit and beyond for the UK and an analysis of the top five areas of challenge for growth and sustainability for the region.
 The visit will also include engagements with key firms in London.

 The itinerary in Germany will include faculty-guided engagements to understand an economy that is based on family owned SMEs, the dual vocational education system and visits to iconic companies such as Siemens, BMW and MAN Truck.

-You will be awarded certificates from Saïd Business School, University of Oxford and from GIBS.
+You will be awarded certificates of attendance from Saïd Business School, University of Oxford and from GIBS.
 Deliverables Participants will be required to complete a Leadership Legacy Manifesto to illustrate commitment to personal and business transformation of their leadership.
 Syndicate work is designed to cover current issues that senior executives are faced with in today’s volatile operating environment.

 The programme has been divided into three learning modules.
 The time between modules is maximised by individual coaching, preparation of case studies/readings, working on deliverables, and reflection (time to embed the knowledge gained).